Isode Approach to Data Centric Security using NATO Confidentiality Labels

 Access Control

-Access Control using security labels is provided by checking a security label against a security clearance in context of a security policy.
-This check is commonly referred to as an Access Control Decision Function (ACDF).
-Details are provided in the white paper referenced above.
+Access Control using security labels is provided by checking a security label against a security clearance in the context of a security policy.
+Further details are provided in the white paper referenced above.

 Label Binding

-It is important to explicitly associate security labels with information.
-STANAG 4778 “METADATA BINDING MECHANISM” formalizes this for STANAG 4774 labels.
-This specifies generic mechanisms, with specific bindings for a number of document formats and protocols.
+It is important to explicitly associate security labels and other meta-data with data being handed.
+STANAG 4778 “METADATA BINDING MECHANISM” formalizes this binding for STANAG 4774 labels and other data such as meta data specified in STANAG 5636.
+STANAG 4778 specifies generic mechanisms, with specific bindings for a number of data formats and protocols.
 The bindings of most interest to Isode are for XMPP and SMTP, which are discussed later.

 STANAG 4778 allows association of multiple labels with data and can associate labels with different parts of the information – an approach historically termed “portion marking”.
 This is important in more complex scenarios when associating a single label with the entire object does not suffice.